The Rise of Artificial Intelligence

 The Importance of the Human Factor in Teaching

 In education, the human factor is essential.
-Aside from supervised content—which we can partially delegate to technology—when it comes to guidance, emotional support, understanding learners’ needs, identifying fears, frustrations, reasons behind lack of progress or dropouts, recognizing achievements and celebrating them… all of these lie on the opposite side of “artificial”.
-We are irreplaceable—and that’s a wonderful thing!
+Aside from supervised content—which we can partially delegate to technology—when it comes to guidance, emotional support, understanding learners’ needs, identifying fears, frustrations, reasons behind lack of progress or dropouts, recognizing achievements and celebrating them, we are irreplaceable as all of them lie on the opposite side of “artificial”.—

 AI in English Translation